 Located in what was previously East Berlin, Friedrichshain is an edgy neighbourhood with an alternative vibe.
-The happening night scene will appeal to night owls and party Friedrichshain.
+Thanks to the happening nightlife scene, Friedrichshain is also where you’ll find a lot of Berlin’s party-centric accommodation.

 It’s the best place to stay in Berlin for art lovers and creative souls and the definition of hipster, which means it’s up-and-coming and yet to be gentrified.
-This makes it one of the cheapest neighbourhoods to stay in Berlin too!
+It might not boast as many attractions as West Berlin, but that makes it one of the more affordable districts.
+This is a great place for anyone trying to save money in Berlin!